dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 ---
-title: How are departments at UCLA related?
+title: How are departments at UCLA related to each other?
-teaser: Explore the relationships between 100 academic subjects as we apply natural language algorithms to "read" from course descriptions.
+teaser: Explore the relationships between 100 academic subjects as we use natural language processing algorithms to "read" course descriptions.
 authors:
     - tyson_ni
 featured_image: